 The Association Prevent from Serbia took part at the conference "National Conference on Innovative Services in the Community for People Living with HIV and AIDS" in Belgrade.

 In Kiev and Odessa, Ukraine, Legalife Ukraine representatives joined World AIDS Day events and met with journalists and members of the public, explaining how to live with HIV and the importance of testing.

-On 1st December 2017 HPLGBT from Ukraine, together with other NGOs, announced the start of the new project, “Safety first”, aimed at meeting the public health needs and supporting human rights among male and transgender sex workers.
+On 1st of December 2017, HPLGBT from Ukraine, together with other NGOs, announced the start of the new project, “Safety First”, aimed at meeting the public health needs and supporting human rights among male and transgender sex workers.